 “Wasn’t supposed to be a field trip.”
 Onyx glanced around.
 “We’ll need to mark a safe zone before the secondary collapse.”

-Minjae frowned.
+Minjae frowned and glanced over at him.
 “That doesn’t sound healthy.”

 “It’s fine.”